 According to a story by Mick Akers in the Las Vegas Review-Journal, this site, (and the four surrounding lots near it) are currently able to handle nearly 12,000 vehicles.

-Since this is an MGM Resorts property, parking will be completely free as a gesture of goodwill to the community.
+Since this is an MGM Resorts property, parking is be completely free as a gesture of goodwill to the community.

 Valley View & Reno (Pink dot on map)